tobbik/lua-t/docs/T.OrderedHashTable.rst

 -------------

 ``table t = OrderedHashTable.values( oht )``
-  Returns a Lua table with all values ordered and keys discarded.
+  Returns a Lua table with all values in order.
+Keys are discarded.

 ``table t = OrderedHashTable.keys( oht )``
-  Returns a Lua table with all keys ordered and values discarded.
+  Returns a Lua table with all keys in order.
+Values are discarded.

 ``table t = OrderedHashTable.table( oht )``
   Returns a Lua table with keys and values and order discarded.

 ``string s = OrderedHashTable.concat( oht, string sep )``
-  Returns a string with all the values from the OrderedHashTable ``oht`` separated by the string ```sep``.
+  Returns a string with all the values from the OrderedHashTable ``oht`` separated by the string ``sep``.
+Order in the string is preserved.

 ``void OrderedHashTable.insert( oht, idx, key, value )`` Insert ``key``/``value`` pair into ``oht`` at defined index ``idx``.